-It is common and natural for people to exhibit a noticeable bias in favor of their own country when assessing how their country compares to other countries in various ways.
-And since “it is almost universally felt that when we call a country democratic, we are praising it”, one form that bias takes is believing one’s own country to be more democratic than it is.
+It is common and natural for people to exhibit a noticeable bias in favor of their own country when comparing countries in various ways.
+Since “it is almost universally felt that when we call a country democratic, we are praising it”, one form that bias commonly takes is believing one’s own country to be more democratic than it is.
 This is certainly true in America.

-The English philosopher John Locke deserves a great deal of the credit for the rebirth of democracy in the modern world.
-Prior to the publication of John Locke’s Second Treatise of Government in 1689, political philosophers had generally considered a monarchy or an aristocracy to be the best form of government because they believed the people who shared power should be wise and virtuous and that wisdom and virtue were extremely rare.
+Prior to the publication of Locke’s Second Treatise of Government in 1689, political philosophers had generally considered a monarchy or an aristocracy to be the best form of government because they believed the people who shared power should be wise and virtuous and that wisdom and virtue were extremely rare.
 Locke had a more generous view of human nature.

 A deeply spiritual man, Locke placed both individual liberty and political power within a moral framework informed by his theories regarding life in the state of Nature.
 He stated, as “self-evident” truths, that “all men by nature are equal”, endowed by God with natural rights to “life, health, liberty, (and) possessions”; that “the end of law is not to abolish or restrain, but to preserve and enlarge freedom”, and that “the consent of the people” is the only “lawful basis” for government.